 If you’ve ever played peekaboo with your little one, you’ve helped them work on object permanence.
 Your baby is learning that people and objects exist even when they can’t see or hear them.
-Object permanence is one of the development milestones that your infant will learn during their first year of life.
+Object permanence is one of the milestones in development that your infant will learn during their first year of life.

-Before your baby develops object permanence, things that leave their sight are gone and don’t exist anymore.
-Once they start developing object permanence, they will begin to look for the item or express their unhappiness that they don’t have it.
+Before your baby develops object permanence, they seem to believe that things that leave their sight are gone and don’t exist anymore.
+Once they start to learn object permanence, they will begin to look for the toy they lost or seem unhappy that they don’t have it.

-When Does Object Permanence Occur?
+When Does Object Permanence Develop?

 What Can You Do to Help Your Baby Develop Object Permanence?